 Outline and basic policies

 Teijin has adopted and will continue to adopt appropriate mechanisms for corporate governance, from time to time.
-Accordingly, Teijin will review the mechanisms yearly and such changes may be made in accordance with changes in the social and legal environment.
+Accordingly, Teijin will review the mechanisms yearly and such changes shall be made in accordance with changes in the social and legal environment.

 Directors and the board of directors

 The main goal of Teijin's Board of Directors is to maximize shareholder value each fiscal year and over the medium and long-term.
 At the same time, it must pay close attention to the position of the stakeholders other than the shareholders.
 The Board of Directors must also deliberate, determine, and approve any management policies, and the overall plans of the entire Teijin Group, and any other items required by law or other regulations.
 Furthermore, the Board of Directors is responsible for ensuring accountability.
 It must also clarify its policies on compliance and how to manage risks surrounding the Company, and supervise those implementations.

 - 2.Composition and Chairman of the Board of Directors